sveltejs/kit/documentation/docs/20-core-concepts/50-state-management.md

 ...and pass it around to the components that need it, or use [`$page.data`](/docs/load#$page-data).

+If you're not using SSR, then there's no risk of accidentally exposing one user's data to another.
+But you should still avoid side-effects in your `load` functions — your application will be much easier to reason about without them.

 ## Using stores with context

 You might wonder how we're able to use `$page.data` and other [app stores](/docs/modules#$app-stores) if we can't use our own stores.
 The answer is that app stores on the server use Svelte's [context API](https://learn.svelte.dev/tutorial/context-api) — the store is attached to the component tree with `setContext`, and when you subscribe you retrieve it with `getContext`.
 We can do the same thing with our own stores: